Grammarly Pro can turn experienced copywriters into something approaching a skilled proofreader. But read on for my August 2024 update at the end!

 Paper.
 That's my one-word review of Grammarly Pro.
 Which, of course, makes no sense whatsoever – so I'll expand it to three.
 It saves paper.

-That's still not much to go on, so here's a whole sentence: Grammarly Pro stops you from having to print out stuff to proofread – saving paper and also positively impacting the environment.
+That's still not much to go on, so here's a whole sentence: upgrading to Grammarly Pro stops you from having to print out stuff to proofread – saving paper and also positively impacting the environment.

 Before I bought a premium subscription, I would check things a couple of times on Word, press print, proof, make some tweaks and then sometimes print out whatever I was working on again for a final proof.